 • Lots of talk!
 Ask questions encouraging children to think and make predictions about what they are reading.

 • Involve children in reading for specific uses as well as pleasure (eg. shopping list).

 Home reading books:

-This year we will be using an online app called 'Go Read' to record your child's reading at home and at school.
-Log in details have been sent home.
-Please comment on 'Go Read' when you hear your child read their school book.
+We use an online app called 'Go Read' (recently renames 'Boom Reader' to record your child's reading at home and at school.
+Please comment on 'Go Read' when you hear your child read their book.
 Comments from parents are a good way to let us know how your child is getting on with reading at home.
 Here are some suggestions of what you could comment on:

 Did they enjoy the book?